 Special Event Volunteers help at fundraising events to raise support and awareness for Edmonton Meals on Wheels.
 They may assist with every aspect of the event, including set-up, registration, auction support and guest relations.
-Two of our signature events are Big Wheels Delivers Meals in June and Grape Expectations in September.
-There are also other events through out the year to participate in.
+There are events through out the year to participate in.

-QUALIFICATIONS: Good organizational skills, excellent computer skills, friendly and patient attitude, reliable, able to receive direction and work as part of a team.
+QUALIFICATIONS: Friendly and patient attitude, reliable, good organizational skills, able to receive direction and work as part of a team.